marklchaves/auto-hero-avada/README.md

 1. Set the **Page Title Bar Mobile Height** to the height you need for mobile.
 E.g., `720px`.
 1. Update or Publish.
 1. View the page.
 The featured image should appear as the hero image for the page.
-1. Disable the first featured image for the page/post as needed.
-Adjust the page title bar settings to what you like.
+1. Disable the first featured image for the post or page as needed.
+1. Adjust the page title bar settings to what you like.
+E.g., 64px for the title font size.
-1. See optional CSS below for creating an darkened overlay.
+1. See the optional CSS below for creating an darkened overlay.

 ## Optional CSS